 The illustration shows some calligraphy of Sengai Gibon (1750-1837), a monk from the Zen monastery Shofukuji in Fukuoka, Japan.
 The characters represent bu and ji in Japanese or wú and shì in Chinese (Mandarin).
-Sengai presents the traditional characters \square quite freely.
+Sengai presents the traditional characters $\square$ quite freely.
 On the left is his signature and seal.
 The meaning of buji is difficult to pin down.
 The first character negates and can be translated as "no, not, nothing" depending on the context.
-The second characters mean "nothing doing."
+The second character means "matter, affair, activity."
+Combined the two characters mean "nothing doing."
 Buji is the goal of meditation, equivalent to samadhi in Sanskrit.
 As such it also means "serenity."
 The state attained when one has the mind of winter.